dnjoe96/pin-gen-API/README.md

-Simple API to generate and verify 15-digit pin.
+Simple API to generate and verify 15-digit pin and 12-digit Serial Number

 ## API end points
 API url: ``pin-gen-api.herokuapp.com``

 Generates a unique PIN and Serial Number. and returns it to the client in JSON format.

-### To validate the PIN and Serial Number
+### To validate the Serial Number

-to validate pin,
-this endpoints checks if the pin is valid or not, returnig response in JSON

-- `pin-gen-api.herokuapp.com/<pin>`

-or

-- `pin-gen-api.herokuapp.com/pin/<pin>`

 to validate serial number
-this endpoints checks if the Serial No is valid or not, returnig response in JSON
+this endpoints checks if the Serial No is valid or not, returnig response and the associated PIN in JSON

-- `pin-gen-api.herokuapp.com/serial_no/<serial no>`
+- `pin-gen-api.herokuapp.com/<serial no>`